kotakanazawa/macro_planner/README.md

 # Macro Planner

-Macro planner is a CLI application.
-It calculates daily macros for you depending on your purpose.
+Macro Planner calculates daily macros for you depending on your purpose.

 ## Installation